aidantwoods/SecureHeaders/README.md

 $headers->csp('upgrade-insecure-requests');
 $headers->csp('block-all-mixed-content', null);
 ```
-Note that the second way is nessasary if embedded in a list of ordered pairs – otherwise SecureHeaders can't tell what is a directive name or a source value.
+Note that the second way is necessary if embedded in a list of ordered pairs – otherwise SecureHeaders can't tell what is a directive name or a source value.
 e.g. this would set `block-all-mixed-content` as a CSP flag, and `https://my.cdn.org` as a script-src source value.
 ```php
 $headers->csp('block-all-mixed-content', null, 'script', 'https://my.cdn.org');